-According to a 2017 report by Digital Music News and RBC Capital Markets, only 3 percent of Apple’s installed base uses Apple Music.
-Though that number seems low — and sources like Forbes famously proclaimed Apple Music dead as early as 2015 — the service is actually more of a sleeper hit; with 20 million current subscribers, it’s the second-largest streaming music subscription service behind Spotify.
-And while the latter service took 10 years to reach 50 million users, Apple Music only took two years to reach its current number.
+According to a 2017 report by Digital Music News and RBC Capital Markets, only 3% of Apple’s installed base uses Apple Music.
+Though that number seems low — and sources like Forbes famously proclaimed Apple Music dead as early as 2015 — the service is actually more of a sleeper hit; with 28 million paid subscribers, as of February 2019, it’s the second-largest streaming music subscription service behind Spotify.

 2016: iPhone 7

 The iPhone 7 takes the title of the “coolest” thing Apple introduced in 2016, but only by default — amid a slew of rumors about huge revisions to both the iPhone and Mac (and even talk of an Apple car), a September event ultimately revealed a relatively minor update in the form of the iPhone 7.

 Though the new iPhone release didn’t hurt Apple’s financials — the company posted fourth-quarter revenue of $46.9 billion, largely driven by iPhone sales — most of the press centered around the unpopular choice to ditch the standard headphone jack in favor of consolidating with the charging port.

 The iPhone X became the first iPhone to remove the home button and utilize Face ID to unlock the screen.
 The new Face ID technology could also be used to secure mobile payments with Apple Pay.
 In addition, the new technology upgraded the user experience by allowing for a number of features only when the owner of the iPhone is looking at the screen, including revealing notification and messages, keeping the screen lit when you’re reading and automatically lowering the volume of an alarm or ringer since the phone knows you’re nearby.